reactiveui/ReactiveUI.Validation/README.md

                 .DisposeWith(disposables);

             // Bind any validations which reference the Name property
-            // to the text of the NameError UI control this.BindValidation(ViewModel, vm => vm.Name, view => view.NameError.Text)
+            // to the text of the NameError UI control. this.BindValidation(ViewModel, vm => vm.Name, view => view.NameError.Text)
                 .DisposeWith(disposables);
         });